JanMalinowski/JanMalinowski.github.io/_pages/about.md

 # About me

 My name is Jan Malinowski.
-I was born in 1999 in the city of Lublin in the eastern part of Poland.
+I was born in 1999 in Lublin, eastern Poland.
 Currently, I study physics at the University of Oxford, however for my career I am planning to work as a data scientist.
 I am interested in (with varying intensity):

 - Machine Learning/Artificial Intelligence